 That's it!
 Miso soup is best enjoyed when it's hot, so serve it immediately!

-By the way, we use these Miso soup bowls (Owan in Japanese) to serve miso soup.
-It's light and easy to hold.
+By the way, we use these miso soup bowls (Owan in Japanese) to serve miso soup.
+It’s light and easy to hold.
 In Japan, the tradition is to enjoy food from a bowl held in your palm.
-(It's perfectly acceptable to drink directly from a small plate in Japanese culture).
+(It’s perfectly acceptable to drink directly from a small plate in Japanese culture).

-Easy 10-Minute Japanese Miso Soup Recipes
+Easy Miso Soup Recipes You’ll Love

 Are you looking for delicious miso soup recipes?
-Check out the recipes below.
-I share ten easy-to-follow miso soup recipes you can make at home: tofu miso soup, daikon miso soup, and wakame seaweed miso soup.
+You can check these easy-to-follow miso soup recipes, such as mushroom miso soup, daikon miso soup, wakame seaweed miso soup, and more.
+I hope you will enjoy the authentic flavor!

-Where to buy Japanese ingredients
+Where to Buy Japanese Ingredients

 If your regular grocery store isn't stocking a full range of Japanese ingredients, try these spots: